thk-cheng/lbry_batch_uploader/README.md

 ## Known Issues

 - The order of videos appearing in your channel might not be the same as the upload order.
+- The `optimize_file` option in the `publish` method of the lbrynet api is not stable, as a result the `--optimize-file` flag is disabled for the time being.

 ## Developing